Please select the applicable accordion to see information pertaining to other related programs.

 The following providers have been approved by the NJDPB to offer annuity investment accounts for ACTS members.
 For specific information on ACTS providers and investments, contact the providers directly.

-The Long-term Care Insurance Plan is administered for the State of New Jersey by the Prudential Insurance Company of America.
+The Long-term Care Insurance Plan is administered for the State of New Jersey by the Empower Insurance Company of America.

 Questions related to this announcement can be directed to Empower's Long-Term Care Customer Service Center at 1-800-732-0416 Monday through Friday, 8:00 a.m. to 8:00 p.m., EST.

 More videos are available to view in our Video Library